cardano-foundation/CIPs/CIP-????/README.md

 6. Allow token metadata to be updated more efficiently than by a wholesale replacement of the entire metadata object for an asset class.
-7. Minimize the time and resource usage required for an indexer to apply CIP-25 and CIP-???? updates for an asset class and then serve the resulting token metadata to applications.
+7. Minimize the time and resource usage required for an indexer to apply CIP-25 and CIP-86 updates for an asset class and then serve the resulting token metadata to applications.
-8. Gracefully handle blockchain rollbacks that modify the sequence of CIP-25 and CIP-???? metadata updates for an asset class.
+8. Gracefully handle blockchain rollbacks that modify the sequence of CIP-25 and CIP-86 metadata updates for an asset class.

 ### Backward compatibility

 We maintain full backward compatibility with CIP-25:

--   CIP-25 updates are respected and applied in the same way as before by the CIP-???? indexer.
+-   CIP-25 updates are respected and applied in the same way as before by the CIP-86 indexer.
--   CIP-???? updates are namespaced under a different top-level CBOR tag than CIP-25, in order to prevent any clashes between field names, policy IDs, and token names.
+-   CIP-86 updates are namespaced under a different top-level CBOR tag than CIP-25, in order to prevent any clashes between field names, policy IDs, and token names.
--   The CIP-???? indexer provides the accumulated CIP-25 and CIP-???? metadata via the same API as the CIP-25 indexer.
+-   The CIP-86 indexer provides the accumulated CIP-25
+and CIP-86 metadata via the same API as the CIP-25 indexer.

 ### Using an assigned oracle for token metadata updates

-We recognize CIP-???? updates only if they are issued by an oracle currently assigned for the corresponding policy IDs.
+We recognize CIP-86 updates only if they are issued by an oracle currently assigned for the corresponding policy IDs.
 This assignment is either directly authorized by the token issuer (explicitly or implicitly) or else indirectly authorized by the token issuer via the delegated authority that the token issuer placed in the originally assigned oracle to transfer the assignment to other oracles.
-Therefore, all authority to post valid CIP-???? updates about a token originates from the token issuer.
+Therefore, all authority to post valid CIP-86 updates about a token originates from the token issuer.

 An alternative design could have oracles that declare themselves